Protea intonsa: Taxonomy

 Protea intonsa has only been known to exist for half a century or so, it was first described as new to science by the South African botanist John Patrick Rourke in 1971.
 He had first collected the species in 1967 in the Oudtshoorn Local Municipality on the rocky southeastern slopes of the Mannetjiesberg at 4800 ft elevation (collector #860).

 An isotype of Rourke's original collection is housed at the herbarium at Kew.

 P. intonsa was classified in Protea section Crinitae by Tony Rebelo in 1995, what he calls the "eastern ground sugarbushes", along with P. foliosa, P. montana and P. vogtsiae.

 Description

 This plant is a small, densely branched shrub up to 30 cm tall.
 It is acaulescent, the shrubs having the appearance of low tufts 1–2 ft in diameter.
 The stems (rhizomes) grow underground, and have a characteristically scaled bark.
 It is a long-lived species.

 The leaves are linear, narrow and slightly glaucous.

 The inflorescences are specialised structures called pseudanthia, also known simply as flower heads, containing hundred of reduced flowers, called florets.
 These inflorescences are surrounded by petal-like appendages known as 'involucral bracts'.
 These bracts are pale green or greenish white base colour, this being flushed with carmine.
-The margins of the bracts are a dull carmine, except for the apex, which is covered in a 7mm long, white-coloured beard of hairs.
+The margins of the bracts are a dull carmine, except for the apex, which is covered in a 7 mm long, white-coloured beard of hairs.
 It is a monoecious species, both sexes occur in each flower.
 The blooms are produced in late spring, between September and November.